jsmidelov/project-cavebots/script/finale-act3/synopsis.md

 "And if the Androids' survival are such an impossibility, how did you survive then?"
 Sophia continues

-"We're not sure we have.
-We've suffered many defeats, changed so many parts, so much of what we were, the only thing remaining from that time are our names".
+"You assume we have, but we're not so sure.
+We've changed so many parts, so much of what we were, the only thing remaining from that time are our names".
 ---
 En takes the risk of being the first, climbs back into the tube they woke up from.
 To their surprise, they see the grips for hands and click-ins for the feet, and buttons lighting up in front of them.
 As they click something familiar, telling them to activate, a construction at the back lifts them up around their core a decimeter or so to keep them suspended mid-air with no tension, thus allowing frictionless movement of arms and legs.
 The cockpit closes, and the visor descends over the cockpit, revealing a dashboard of monitors on its inside with all kinds of views and sensors.
-"Woah", en gasps, "small wonder they could always see where we were!"
+"Woah", En gasps, "small wonder they could always see where we were!"

 Around this time, the others have climbed into their cockpits as well, while the Golems have snuck out to the entrance.

-"I'm sure you're thinking of a grant sortie, but I'm sure you've noticed this is a workshop, not the hangar.
-While made some space in the hanger, but let's just say our plan still has one major risk - we could never feel sure you wouldn't turn on us right about now."
+"I'm sure you're thinking of a grant sortie, or turning on us, but I'm sure you've noticed this is a workshop.
+If any one of you open fire right now, you will only end each other."

 En has to ask, of course - "What do you say, team?"
 Andrei: "I don't see any clear flaws in their story, but this is a lot to take in."